Skip to main content

 Boomi Key Management Service

-Boomi's Key Management Service (KMS) allows you to encrypt environment extension-based secrets with a key generated and managed by a Boomi hosted HashiCorp Vault instance, which improves the security of your sensitive data.
-You will have to provision a HashiCorp Vault instance manually if you are using our Bring Your Own Vault functionality (see comparison below).
+Boomi's Key Management Service (KMS) allows you to encrypt environment extension-based secrets with a generated key to improve the security of your sensitive data.
+This key is managed by a Boomi-hosted HashiCorp Vault or Boomi-hosted AWS KMS.

-After you mark an encrypted field, such as a password field, as extensible and save a value, the Boomi Enterprise Platform encrypts the value with a wrapped data key stored in a Boomi-managed vault.
-The key can be viewed only when the runtime requests the vault to decrypt it.
+After you mark an encrypted field (such as a password field) as extensible and save a value, the Boomi Enterprise Platform encrypts the value with a wrapped data key managed by Boomi's KMS.
+The key can only be viewed when the runtime needs to decrypt it.
 The decrypted value is sent to the runtime without being stored on the Boomi Enterprise Platform.
-After the runtime accesses the stored value, the vault immediately re-encrypts the value with a new data key which it then uses to encrypt the extensions variable.
+After the runtime accesses the stored value, Boomi's KMS immediately re-encrypts the value with a new data key, which it then uses to encrypt the extensions variable.
 This new key is unique to the runtime and is not accessible by the platform.

 Comparison

-ConfigurationThe vault supporting KMS is fully managed by Boomi.
+ConfigurationBoth the Boomi-hosted HashiCorp Vault and the Boomi-hosted AWS KMS are fully managed by Boomi.
 No additional setup is required once the KMS feature is activated.The vault supporting KMS on the transit side is fully managed by Boomi, but the container side vault is fully managed by the customer.
-Additional configuration and setup is required to enable this functionality.
+Additional configuration and setup is required to enable this feature.

 Container TypesSupported by Boomi's full suite of runtime offerings: Basic runtimes, runtime clusters and Clouds.Supported by customer-hosted and runtime clusters.
 Not available for Clouds.

-Wrapped data key supportNot supported.Encryption at rest can be configured to use HashiCorp’s wrapped data key functionality.
-This ensures that the container always authenticates its access to the customer’s vault before decrypting secrets.
+Wrapped data key supportNot supported.Encryption at rest can be configured to use HashiCorp's wrapped data key feature.
+This ensures that the container always authenticates its access to the customer's vault before decrypting secrets.

-By default, KMS uses a Boomi hosted vault for the platform and the runtime.
+By default, KMS uses a Boomi-hosted HashiCorp Vault or a Boomi-hosted AWS KMS for the platform and the runtime.
 You can configure your runtime to use your own HashiCorp vault on the Runtime Management settings page.

 On your HashiCorp vault instance